Koongrizzly/FrameVision/README.md

 - **Sytem check:** check diskspace, Cpu/Gpu, basic system info, python, creates venv etc and gives advice on what to use in the installer
 - **Core Install:** App only (minimal).
 - **Full CPU Install:** Torch CPU + models/binaries.This installer will not ask to install Qwen, smaller model is on roadmap
-- **Full CUDA Install:** Torch CUDA + models/binaries.+ asks to install Qwen TXT 2 IMG (only allows install from 12 gig vram and up)
+- **Full CUDA Install:** Torch CUDA + models/binaries.
+  + install Qwen TXT2IMG (only allows install for 12 gig vram and up, download not included yet -> roadmap)

 ---

 ## 💡 User-Friendly
 - Easy installer with **requirements check**.
-- Fully automated setup paths (Core, Full CPU, Full CUDA).
+- Fully **automated** setup paths (Core, Full CPU, Full CUDA).
 User can drink coffee, script will deliver out of the box use
 - easy to use tabs,everything in collapsible boxes so you see only what you need and without seatching
-- Helpful tooltips everywhere.
-Q&A and knowledge base (info menu)
+- Helpful **tooltips** everywhere. **Q&A** and knowledge base (info menu)
 - Resizable layout with draggable splitters.
 Fit the player or the tabs to the size you want.
-- Clear messages and graceful fallbacks (e.g., CPU fallback when GPU is unavailable, streaming for low mem use etc).
+- Clear messages and graceful fallbacks (e.g. CPU fallback when GPU is unavailable, streaming for low mem use etc).

 ---